Sports Therapy BSc (Hons)

 How will you be taught?

-Sports Therapists need an in-depth understanding of many sports science disciplines to appreciate the higher level of function required by athletes and to enable them to communicate professionally within a multidisciplinary team.
+You are taught through a combination of traditional and online lectures, theoretical and applied seminars and practical sessions in clinical and applied settings.
 You will learn the therapeutic skills of detailed anatomy, examination and assessment, joint mobilisations, massage, sports rehabilitation and other electrotherapy modalities.
 The course will also develop academic skills such as of scientific writing, researching, critical thinking and clinical reasoning utilising the current evidence base.

 Meet the team